w3f/research/docs/polkadot/BABE/Babe.md

 1. Let $k = 8 k_{cp}$ (The CQ property parameter) We note that $4 k_{cp}$ is the optimal value that minimizes $R = 2 s_{ecq} + s_{hcg}$.

-2 - 6 are as above
+Steps 2 - 6 are as above

 Finding synch-epoch length

 1. Set $\mu_{hcq} = 0.54$

 2. Set $2  s_{ecq} / (2  mu_{hcq} - 1)$

 3. Let sync-epoch length = $s_{hcq} + 2  s_{ecq}$

 The parameters below are computed with the code in https://github.com/w3f/research/blob/master/experiments/parameters/babe_median.py

 #### PARAMETERS OF BABE WITH THE MEDIAN ALGORITHM

 c = 0.42, slot time T = 6

-It is secure in 3 years with probability 0.995125418496 It is resistant to 2.00053609831 second network delay and0.499231950845 seconds drift in one sync-epoch -~~~~~~~~~~~~~~ Common Prefix Property ~~~~~~~~~~~~~~ k = 312
+It is secure in 3 years with probability 0.995125418496

+It is resistant to 2.00053609831 second network delay and0.499231950845 seconds drift in one sync-epoch

+-~~~~~~~~~~~~~~ Common Prefix Property ~~~~~~~~~~~~~~

+k = 312

 It means: Prun the last 312 blocks of the best chain.
-All the remaining ones are probabilistically finalized -~~~~~~~~~~~~~~ Epoch Length ~~~~~~~~~~~~~~
+All the remaining ones are probabilistically finalized

+-~~~~~~~~~~~~~~ Epoch Length ~~~~~~~~~~~~~~

-Sync-Epoch length should be at least 7188 slots, 11.98 hours Epoch length should be at least 2130 slots,3.55 hours Probability of waiting more than 2D in the end of sync epoch is 0.0791998132892
+Sync-Epoch length should be at least 7188 slots, 11.98 hours

+Epoch length should be at least 2130 slots,3.55 hours

+Probability of waiting more than 2D in the end of sync epoch is 0.0791998132892